Meeting and surpassing all audience expectations every day.

 I guarantee you that is an unspoken objective or goal.

-This business of having these newly legal, provisionally illegal immigrants, wait 13 years for all the goodies of citizenship.
+This business of having these newly legal, provisionally legal immigrants wait 13 years for all the goodies of citizenship.

 You have to be born on a turnip truck to think that that's going to hold up.

-But if it did hold up, but the point is, if that this is another reason why it won't hold up.
+That's just but if it did hold up, the point is, if that this is another reason why it won't hold up six hours, maybe maybe fewer, maybe fewer than six hours, maybe six minutes.

 I mean, Chuck Schumer will leave the signing ceremony at the White House, and he'll find the nearest camera outside the driveway.